 These regulations are adopted to protect and promote public health, safety, and general welfare; and to provide the environmental, economic, and social advantages which result from an orderly, planned use of resources; and to protect public and private property, wildlife, marine fisheries, and other ocean resources and the natural environment protecting the ecological balance of the coastal zone and preventing its destruction and deterioration.

-The Ventura County Coastal Zoning Ordinance was last amended on September 16, 2008 and these amendments were certified by the California Coastal Commission on October 16, 2008 (these updates became legally effective on November 14, 2008).
+The Ventura County Coastal Zoning Ordinance was last amended on April 25, 2017 by the Board of Supervisors and these amendments were certified by the California Coastal Commission on June 7, 2017 (these updates became legally effective on July 1, 2017).

 Categorical Exclusion Order E-83-1